2018 Euro Winners Cup

 The 2018 Euro Winners Cup was the sixth edition of the Euro Winners Cup (EWC), an annual continental beach soccer tournament for men's top-division European clubs.
 The championship is the sport's version of the better known UEFA Champions League in association football.

 Organised by Beach Soccer Worldwide (BSWW), the tournament was held in Nazaré, Portugal, from 25 May till 3 June 2018, consisting of a preliminary qualifying round and the competition proper.

 Following the qualifying round, the competition proper began with a round-robin group stage.
 At its conclusion, the best teams progressed to the knockout stage, a series of single-elimination games to determine the winners, starting with the round of 16 and ending with the final.
 Consolation matches were also played to determine other final rankings.

 Braga of Portugal were the defending champions and successfully defended their title after beating Kristall of Russia on penalties in the final.

 Teams

-A record 58 teams have entered the championship; 26 qualify straight into the main round, whilst 32 compete in the Nazaré Cup / preliminary round to attempt to qualify for the competition proper.
+A record 58 teams entered the championship; 26 qualified straight into the main round, whilst 32 competed in the Nazaré Cup / preliminary round to attempt to qualify for the competition proper.